Children’s Hospital New Orleans Center for Cancer and Blood Disorders

-Pediatric Cancer Care in Louisiana
+Pediatric Hematology Oncology Care in Louisiana

 Cancer & blood disorder treatment

-The LaNasa Greco Center for Cancer and Blood Disorders treats more than 1,100 children each year.
+The Center for Cancer and Blood Disorders treats more than 1,100 children each year.
 Children’s Hospital treats more Louisiana kids with cancer than all other facilities combined.
 Though patient care is our primary focus, Children’s Hospital is an active participant in clinical and basic research of childhood cancers and blood disorders.
 Our physicians have access to the most modern therapies for treatment of malignancies and blood disorders in children.

 The Center is also a teaching facility for medical students, nursing students and those completing graduate and postgraduate training.
 Our program has the only approved, dedicated hematology/oncology fellowship training in Louisiana.
 This program is part of theLSU Health New Orleans Department of Pediatrics and the Stanley S. Scott Cancer Center of LSU Health New Orleans.